arcus-azure/arcus/community/blog/2021-07 The power of Arcus secret store/README.md

 ## Extensibility

+We are open to extension!

-A last section we can dedicate to the extensibility of the Arcus secret store.
-You can write your own secret providers, use [in-memory secret providers](https://github.com/arcus-azure/arcus.testing/blob/master/docs/features/inmemory-secret-provider.md) for testing purposes.
-We are also working hard to make sure that *all* built-in secret providers are completely overridable so you can bring your own version of the existing functionality.
+As an example, we allow you to write your own secret providers to retrieve secrets where you need them or you can use [in-memory secret providers](https://github.com/arcus-azure/arcus.testing/blob/master/docs/features/inmemory-secret-provider.md) for testing purposes.

+We are also working hard to make sure that *all* built-in secret providers are completely extensible so you can bring your own version of the existing functionality.
 If that's not enough, you can also [mutate secret names](https://security.arcus-azure.net/features/secret-store/create-new-secret-provider#adding-secret-name-mutation-before-looking-up-secret) on-the-fly when they come into any secret provider.

 Even the registration process of the secret store is adaptable.
 We have demonstrated this [here](https://www.codit.eu/blog/role-based-authorization-low-level-customization-arcus-secret-store/) where we introduced an extra layer of authorization that determined which user role gets to access which secret provider.